Andreas Mehltretter

 Andreas Mehltretter (born 10 December 1991 in Moosburg an der Isar, Bavaria) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the German Bundestag since 2021.

 Early life and education

 Mehltretter was born 1991 in the Bavarian town of Moosburg an der Isar.
-Mehltretter graduated from the Dom-Gymnasium Freising in 2011 and went on to study economics at Ludwig Maximilian University of Munich and at the University of Wisconsin–Madison.
+Mehltretter graduated from the Dom-Gymnasium Freising in 2011 and went on to study economics at LMU Munich and at the University of Wisconsin–Madison.
 He completed his master's degree in 2017.

 Since then, Mehltretter has been working as a self-employed IT service provider as well as working on his doctorate on the connection between arms trade and intra-state conflicts at the Geschwister-Scholl-Institut.

 Political career

 Career in local politics

 In 2012, Mehltretter joined the SPD and is chairman of the SPD sub-district of Freising.
 In the 2020 Bavarian local elections, he was elected to the Freising City Council and is the speaker for economy and digitalization of the city of Freising.
 Before his election to the City Council, he was the spokesman of the Agenda21 group Building, Housing and Transport.